rimlin/uppy-store-ngrx/README.md

 ### Usages

-1. Connect UppyStoreNgrx to your reducers:
+1. Connect UppyStoreNgrx to your reducers.
+At this example state name of Uppy store is default `uppy`.

 *reducers.ts*
 ```